-- 56- Dr. Rudra that the injuries observed in the photographs and taken in to consideration for giving opinion were in any way a t variance with the injuries noted in the inquest panchnama Ex.
-123. No adverse inference, therefore, can be drawn against the quality of the opinion expressed in the report Ex.
-324. - 369.
-PW 56-Dr.Rudra deposed in context to the photographs Ex.324-A colly. and P.M.
-Report Ex.282- A, particularly in relation to the frothy and purging of fluids out of the body referred to in Column No.13 in the P.M.
+Dr.Rudra that the injuries observed in the

+369 PW 56-Dr.Rudra deposed in context to the photographs Ex.324-A colly, and P.M.
+Report Ex.282-A, particularly in relation to the frothy and purging of fluids out of the body referred to in Column No.13 in the P.M.
 Report Ex.282-A, that upon the death of a person when purging occurs the fluids do not spurt but ooze out through the body of the victim.
-He further deposed that he could see from the photograph A1 in Ex.324-A colly.
-That reddish stains oozing from the nostrils stopped at the cheek of the body.
-He agreed that considering the tilt of the head seen in the photograph A3 in Ex.324-A colly. the reddish stains oozing from the mouth of the deceased seen in the photograph A1 in Ex.
-324-A colly. could have gone to the portion between neck and the shoulder. - 370.
+He further deposed that he could see from the photograph Al in Ex.324-A colly, that reddish stains oozing from the nostrils stopped at the cheek of the body.
+He agreed that considering the tilt of the head seen in the photograph A3 in Ex.324-A colly, the reddish stains oozing from the mouth of the deceased seen in the photograph Al in Ex.324-A colly, could have gone to the portion between neck and the shoulder.

 PW 56-Dr.Rudra further agreed that some stains could be seen on the left leg end of the Salwar found on the body of the deceased in the photograph A3 in Ex.324-A colly.
-He also conceded that the fact about the Salwar on the body of the deceased Alimbi being found relatively clean is not mentioned in Appendix 'A' to the photograph Ex.324- A colly.
-He further agreed that a fracture to the posterior occipital bone can occur even without the scalp being visibly wounded. - 371.
-PW 56-Dr. Rudra agreed with the propositions found in the standard medical work as under:-
+He also conceded that the fact about the Salwar on the body of the deceased Alimbi being found relatively clean is not mentioned in Appendix 'A' to the photograph Ex.324-A colly.
+He further agreed that a fracture to the posterior occipital bone can occur even without the scalp being visibly wounded.

+371 PW 56-Dr.Rudra agreed with the propositions found in the standard medical work as under :-

 "Owing to the pressure of the gas in the blood vessels, hypostatic stains may be displayed in any direction.
 After 3 days, the face is so discoloured and bloated that identification becomes very difficult.
-Urine and faeces may escape due to intra abdominal pressure
+Urine and faeces may escape due to intra abdominal pressure."

-- per Dr. K. S. Narayan Reddy, Forensic Medicines and Toxicology, 24th Edition, 2005, and
+- per Dr.K.S.Narayan Reddy, Forensic Medicines and Toxicology, 24th Edition, 2005, and per 22nd Edition of Modi's Medical Jurisprudence and Toxicology.